Interpolation Conditions for Linear Operators and Applications to Performance Estimation Problems: Performance estimation of methods involving linear operators

-Fig. \ref{fig:CP} is the worst-case performance obtained by PEP when minimizing $F(x) = f(x) + g(Mx)$ with \eqref{eq:(CP)} for varying number $N$ of iterations.
-We propose three different performance criteria, namely, objective function accuracy of the average, last, and best iterations.
-We bounded the primal and dual initial distances $||x_0 - x^*||^2 \leq R_x = 1$ and $||u_0 - u^*||^2 \leq R_u = 1$.
-We observe that the average iteration follows the $\frac{5}{N}$ curve whereas the last and best iteration follows the $\frac{1}{\sqrt{N}}$ curve in this example.
-Guarantees such as those depicted in Fig. \ref{fig:CP} can also be easily obtained for other performance criteria (e.g. primal-dual gap), initial distance conditions, and function classes (e.g. symmetric linear operator with lower bounded eigenvalues).
+Fig. \ref{fig:CP} displays the worst-case performance in the above five cases as computed by PEP when minimizing $F = f + g \circ \mathcal{M}$ with \eqref{eq:(CP)} for a number of iterations ranging from $N=1$ to $N=50$.
+We bounded the primal and dual initial distances $||x_0 - x^*||^2 \leq R_x = 1$ and $||u_0 - u^*||^2 \leq R_u = 1$ and fixed $\tau = \sigma =1$.
+The primal accuracy of the average iterate (blue dots) seems to roughly follow the $\frac{5}{N}$ curve, whereas the last (red squares) and best (green dots) iterates appear closer to the $\frac{1}{\sqrt{N}}$ curve in this example.
+Moreover, returning the average of the last $\frac{N}{2}$ iterations (magenta dots) or the proposed weighted sum of the iterates (black dots) leads to even better performances of the method.
+Numerical guarantees such as those depicted in Fig. \ref{fig:CP} can also be easily obtained for other performance criteria (e.g. primal-dual gap, dual value accuracy), initial distance conditions, and function classes (e.g. symmetric linear operator with lower bounded eigenvalues).
 These could be of great help in the analysis and exploration of the algorithm performance and the identification of interesting phenomena.
 Moreover, any bound obtained in such manner will be exact, i.e.\@ unimprovable over the considered function class.
-By contrast, results typically found in the literature have to be re-developed or are subject to nontrivial modification when changing the framework of evaluation. \commentsH{\todo[inline]{\textbf{A discuter:} Mentionner une hypothèse sur la dimension des matrices de Gram par rapport à $N$?}}
+By contrast, analytical results typically found in the literature may be subject to nontrivial modification or even have to be re-developed when changing the framework of evaluation.
+For example, the convergence of a weighted sum of the iterates as done in Fig. \ref{fig:CP} would in all likelihood be quite difficult to analyze with standard techniques.